29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Cons

-The browser features a page inspector that scans for malware, secure DNS service, and social media integration that allows the instant sharing of any webpage.
-It is compatible with all Firefox plugins and extensions.
+The browser includes a page inspector for scanning malware, a secure DNS service, and seamless social media integration enabling instant sharing of any webpage.
+It is fully compatible with all Firefox plugins and extensions.

 15. Epic